National Vietnam War Museum will be

 The Contemplation Garden contains the only replica of the Camp Holloway

-Memorial Wall that was originally built on the post in the city of Pleiku, then a
+Memorial Wall originally built on the post in the city of Pleiku, then a

 city in South Vietnam.
-The garden also contains a Vietnam veteran Huey helicopter mounted on a 20 foot pole.
-The Vietnam Memorial Garden is now under construction and will
+It also contains a Vietnam veteran Huey mounted on a 20 foot support.
+The Vietnam Memorial Garden is now under construction and will contain a

 Phase III - Memorial Garden and